Find Affordable College Courses

 The colleges and universities below are the most popular for health and medical administrative services majors pursuing an online associate degree.

 Our 2023 rankings named Community Care College the most popular online school in Oklahoma for health and medical administrative services students working on their associate degree.
-Community Care College is a fairly small private not-for-profit school located in the city of Tulsa.
+Community Care College is a small private not-for-profit school located in the city of Tulsa.

-The in-demand online associate degree programs at Oklahoma State University - Oklahoma City helped the school earn the #2 place on this year’s ranking of the best health and medical administrative services schools in Oklahoma.
+A rank of #2 on this year’s list means Oklahoma State University - Oklahoma City is a great place for health and medical administrative services students working on their online associate degree.
 OSU-OKC is a small public school located in the large city of Oklahoma City.

 Of the 47 students majoring in health and medical administrative services at OSU-OKC, 6% are male and 94% are female.